-Given the breadth of the order-making powers given to inspectors, the fact that Bill C-6 provides a challenge process for those against whom orders are made is not surprising.
-Such persons can apply in writing to have an order reviewed by a "review officer" designated by the Minister of Health (clauses 33 and 34(1)).
-The review officer must be someone other than the person who issued the original order, and the review can only be on grounds that involve questions of facts or of mixed law and fact (clause 34(1)).
+Given the breadth of the order-making powers given to the Minister, the fact that Bill C-36 provides a challenge process for those against whom orders are made is not surprising.
+Such persons can apply in writing to have an order reviewed by a "review officer" designated by the Minister of Health (clauses 34 and 35(1)).
+The review officer must be an individual other than the person who caused the issuance of the original order, and the review can only be on grounds that involve questions of fact or of mixed law and fact (clause 35(1)).
 The written request for review must set out the grounds for the request, the evidence supporting the grounds, and the decision requested.
-Generally, it must be submitted to the Minister of Health within seven days after the inspector's order (clause 34(2)).
-Requests will be refused if the written request does not meet the
+Generally, it must be submitted to the Minister of Health within seven days after the order (clause 35(2)).
+Requests will be refused if the written request does not meet the CCPSA's requirements, or is frivolous, vexatious and not made in good faith (clause 35(3)), and the reviewing officer must provide the applicant with a written notice of the decision and reasons for refusal (clause 35(4)).
+While the review is taking place, the original order continues to apply (clause 35(6)).
+The review must usually be completed within 30 days (clause 35(7)).
+A review officer is empowered to confirm, amend, terminate or cancel an order, and, just as in the case of a refusal to review, must provide written notice of his or her decision to the applicant, along with reasons (see clauses 35(8) and (9)).